PAM: Welcome, I’m Pam Laricchia from livingjoyfully.ca. And today I’m here with Jessica Kane. Hi, Jessica!

+JESSICA: How do you not see how amazing this kid is?
+He’s so amazing.
+I mean, maybe I’m biased because I’m his mother.
+They did a unit on the Titanic, because it was the big anniversary, however many years ago it was.
+And he loved it.
 He was reading as many books as he possibly could on it.
 He wasn’t goofing off.
-And he got in trouble because the next week they had moved on to a different unit and he was still reading about the Titanic after he had done whatever the bare minimum of whatever he had to do.
+And he got in trouble, because the next week, they had moved on to a different unit and he was still reading about the Titanic after he had done whatever the bare minimum of whatever he had to do.
 He was sneaking to read about the Titanic.
 And he was caught reading about the Titanic and he’s like, “Well, I had my book taken away.”
 I’m like, “What book?”
 It’s about the Titanic, he’s in it, you know?
-Then I’m thinking, ‘Well that doesn’t make sense!’
-Well, “we moved on to a different unit and he needs to follow.”
+Then I’m thinking, “Well that doesn’t make sense!”
+“Well, we moved on to a different unit and he needs to follow.”
 He wasn’t ready to move on.

 PAM: Yeah, exactly.
 I love that.

-I think that’s a way that quite a few people come to homeschooling and unschooling is through the discovery that because they know their child and, as you said maybe I’m biased, but I think all children are amazing in their own ways.
+I think that’s a way that quite a few people come to homeschooling and unschooling is through that discovery, because they know their child and, as you said maybe I’m biased, but I think all children are amazing in their own ways.
 And the parents, the mom, or whoever spending a lot of time with them, can see that.
 And then when the environment’s not a good fit in school, you can really, really just see that spark disappear.
-So, that’s interesting.
+So, that’s so interesting.

 JESSICA: Exactly, one size fits all.
 And she went from this sort of arts-based school into the bigger school where that wasn’t the case.
 And she floundered a lot.
 There were a lot of issues there, big, big issues.
 And I had no idea that I could just say, “Get out of there.”
 I had no idea.
 And then when we did find it, she was in her last year and I said, “Do you want to quit?”

 PAM: Yeah, that’s right.
-And as you talked about with your son too, that it’s his choice.
+And as you talked about with your son, too, that it’s his choice.

 JESSICA: I didn’t want with him to feel force.
 I didn’t want to say, “We’re homeschooling.”
 I didn’t want it to be a punishment.

 PAM: Yeah.
-Like, ‘You did something wrong, you failed that.
-So now you have to do this.’
+Like, “You did something wrong, you failed that.
+So now you have to do this.”

 I would be very curious to hear, what was one of the more challenging aspects of deschooling for you?

 JESSICA: The biggest challenge so far for me.
-And it is so far because you keep thinking, ‘I’ve got it now.’
+And it is so far, because you keep thinking, I’ve got it now.
 No, you don’t.
 There’s another layer.